 Koh Phi Phi Don can be a crowded piece of paradise with lots of long boats and endless waves of tourists snorkeling.
-The crystal clear waters and large limestone cliffs can be a kayakers dream when you add in some sea caves and snorkeling in the non-crowded areas that surround the Phi Phi islands.
+The crystal clear waters and large limestone cliffs are a kayakers dream.
+Add in some sea caves and snorkeling in the non-crowded areas that surround the Phi Phi islands and you’ve got a great day of adventure.

 After taking a full day boat trip around the island, Lina’s brother-in-law and I mapped out where we wanted to kayak and snorkel without lots of people, we wanted to get off the beaten path.